-If you terminated Covered Employment after attaining vested status and you have at least three or more Vesting Service Years, you may be eligible to receive a Vested Pension.
+If you terminated Covered Employment after attaining partial vested status, you may be eligible to receive a Vested Pension.
 Since different Vesting Service Years were required to be considered vested at different times in the Plan's existence, you should contact the Fund Office for more information regarding your eligibility for a Vested Pension.